sfc-gh-anathan/saks-cortex-agents-with-slack/README.md

     -- Load files
         semantic files into dash_semantic_models
         pdfs into dash_pdfs
+    -- Add Table through "Add Data" for retail_sales_dataset.csv - name file retail_sales_dataset
+    -- Validate both tables exist
+    -- Validate semantic models via Cortex Analyst in AI & ML -- You will need to OVERWRITE the database name with yours (the one with your initials if you needed to do that) -- Run cortex_search_service.sql

-3. Create Slack App from manifest.json & set .env for BOT and APP tokens -- add your APP and BOT tokens from your Slack Application configuration menus into .env
+3. Create Slack App from manifest.json & set .env for BOT and APP tokens -- Create your tokens: add a scope of connections:write for the app scope -- add your APP and BOT tokens from your Slack Application configuration menus into .env

 4. Create key-pairs & update USER
+    -- see below

 5. Run application